-In a powered-on state with the outer layer authenticated, the EUD is operational where the user has authenticated to the outer layer of encryption.
-The device in this state is considered classified and should be handled accordingly.
+- 124 In a powered-on state with the outer layer authenticated, the EUD is operational where the user has - authenticated to the outer layer of encryption.
+The device in this state is considered classified and - 126 should be handled accordingly.
 This applies to all removable media when plugged into the host system.

-Powered-On with Outer and Inner-Layer Authenticated State:
+127 Powered-On with Outer and Inner-Layer Authenticated State:

-In a powered-on state with the outer and inner-layer authenticated, the EUD is operational when the user has authenticated to two layers of DAR encryption.
-The device in this state is considered classified and should be handled accordingly.
-This applies to all removable media when plugged into the host system.
+- 128 In a powered-on state with the outer and inner-layer authenticated, the EUD is operational when the - 129 user has authenticated to two layers of DAR encryption.
+The device in this state is considered classified - and should be handled accordingly.
+This applies to all removable media when plugged into the host - 131 system.

-Locked or Logged Out State:
+132 Locked or Logged Out State:

-In a locked or logged out state, the device is powered-on but most of the functionality is unavailable for use.
+- 133 In a locked or logged out state, the device is powered-on but most of the functionality is unavailable for - use.
 User authentication is required to access functionality.
-This functions as an access control and may provide one layer of DAR protection.
-The device in this state is considered classified and should be handled accordingly.
+This functions as an access control and may - 135 provide one layer of DAR protection.
+The device in this state is considered classified and should be - 136 handled accordingly.
 This applies to all removable media when plugged into the host system.

-4.3.2 ENTERPRISE MANAGEMENT (EM) SERVER & MISSION CONTROL ELEMENT (MCE) SOLUTION STATES
+137 4.3.2 ENTERPRISE MANAGEMENT (EM) SERVER & MISSION CONTROL ELEMENT (MCE)

+138 SOLUTION STATES

-Always on State:
+139 Always on State:

-The "always on state" in this section applies to the server that is acting as part of a remote access architecture or a client-server architecture, controlling the DAR enterprise managed solution.
-This state does not apply to the server that is acting as a DAR EUD with two layers of protection.
-The "EUD Solution States," described above in Section 4.3.1, is only applicable to a server, if that server is acting as the DAR EUD being provisioned with two encryption layers to protect the server's storage.
-In this CP, it is assumed that the EM server, base station, or MCE will be protected within a secured facility, as prescribed by the AO (i.e., Sensitive Compartmented Information Facility (SCIF), secured room, etc.).
-This CP does not provide sufficient mechanisms to protect classified data on the EM server, unless that server is also treated as a DAR EUD and is protected with two layers of DAR.
-In an always on state, the DAR enterprise management server, the base station, or the Mission Control Element (MCE) is always powered on to keep processes up and running.
-Additional details about these components and solutions, can be found in Sections 5.6, 7.3, and 7.4.
+140 The "always on state" in this section applies to the server acting as part of a remote access architecture 141 or a client-server architecture, controlling the DAR enterprise managed solution.
+This state does not 142 apply to the server that is acting as a DAR EUD with two layers of protection.
+The "EUD Solution States," 143 described above in Section 4.3.1, is only applicable to a server, if that server is acting as the DAR EUD 144 being provisioned with two encryption layers to protect the server's storage.
+In this CP, it is assumed 145 that the EM server, base station, or MCE will be protected within a secured facility, as prescribed by the 146 AO (i.e., Sensitive Compartmented Information Facility (SCIF), secured room, etc.).
+This CP does not 147 provide sufficient mechanisms to protect classified data on the EM server, unless that server is also 148 treated as a DAR EUD and is protected with two layers of DAR.
+In an always on state, the DAR enterprise 149 management server, the base station, or the Mission Control Element (MCE) is always powered on to in Sections 5.6, 7.3, and 7.4.